Bataan Death March: Forced March

-Prisoners started out from Mariveles on April 10, and Bagac on April 11, converging in Pilar, Bataan, and heading north to the San Fernando railhead.
+Prisoners started out from Mariveles on April 10 and from Bagac on April 11, converging in Pilar and heading north to the San Fernando railhead.
+The prisoners were put in groups of 100 men each, with four Japanese guards per group.
 At the beginning, there were rare instances of kindness by Japanese officers and those Japanese soldiers who spoke English, such as the sharing of food and cigarettes and permitting personal possessions to be kept.
+One prisoner who'd been a star football player at Notre Dame had his class ring taken by a guard.
+It was later returned by a Japanese officer who attended Notre Dame rival USC, had seen him play and had admired his athletic skills.
 This, however, was quickly followed by unrelenting brutality, theft, and even knocking men's teeth out for gold fillings, as the common Japanese soldier had also suffered in the battle for Bataan and had nothing but disgust and hatred for his "captives" (Japan did not recognize these people as POWs).
-The first atrocity—attributed to Colonel Masanobu Tsuji—occurred when approximately 350 to 400 Filipino officers and NCOs under his supervision were summarily executed in the Pantingan River massacre after they had surrendered.
+The first atrocity—attributed to Colonel Masanobu Tsuji—occurred when approximately 350 to 400 Filipino officers and non-commissioned officers under his supervision were summarily executed in the Pantingan River massacre after they had surrendered.
 Tsuji—acting against General Homma's wishes that the prisoners be transferred peacefully—had issued clandestine orders to Japanese officers to summarily execute all American "captives".
 Although some Japanese officers ignored the orders, others were receptive to the idea of murdering POWs.

 During the march, prisoners received little food or water, and many died.
 They were subjected to severe physical abuse, including beatings and torture.
 On the march, the "sun treatment" was a common form of torture.
 Prisoners were forced to sit in sweltering direct sunlight without helmets or other head coverings.
 Anyone who asked for water was shot dead.
-Some men were told to strip naked or sit within sight of fresh, cool water.
-Trucks drove over some of those who fell or succumbed to fatigue, and "cleanup crews" put to death those too weak to continue, though some trucks picked up some of those too fatigued to go on.
-Some marchers were randomly stabbed with bayonets or beaten.
+Some men were told to strip naked or sit within sight of fresh, cool water.:40 Trucks drove over some of those who fell or succumbed to fatigue, and "cleanup crews" killed those too weak to continue, though trucks picked up some of those too fatigued to go on.
+Prisoners were randomly stabbed with bayonets or beaten.